rolling stones exile on main street torn and frayedCan You Hear the Music?

 Written by: Jagger/Richard

-Guest musicians: Nicky Hopkins (piano), Al Perkins (slide guitar), Jim Price (organ)
+Guest musicians: Nicky Hopkins (piano), Al Perkins (steel guitar), Jim Price (organ)

 More about Torn and Frayed by The Rolling Stones